 Battery packs do have their advantages, such as being able to be charged where ever there is power but, to be honest, in use I don’t find the battery significantly more convenient than propane.
 Batteries still suffer the same kind of faults as propane too, such as poor performance in cold temperatures and the need for extra bottles/batteries for multi-day trips.
 The propane bottle and Strikemaster batteries are even similar in size.
 To ease some of the inconvenience of having only one battery pack, Strikemaster will often have sales during the season and include a second battery for free.
 In my opinion, that is a better deal and more eco-friendly than using 1 lb propane bottles.

 I can’t emphasize enough just how quiet the 40V is!
 That was the first comment my friend made when he was walking out to our spot while I was drilling holes.
 He said he could see me drilling but couldn’t hear a thing.
 My propane Jiffy is also quiet compared to two strokes but that might be the same as comparing yelling to screaming.

 A big advantage Strikemaster has over other electric brands is that they come with a long auger flight.
 It’s long enough that I may not need an extension.
 I measured from the top of the blades to the bottom of the motor to be 39 inches.
 As a comparison my Jiffy auger flight is 36” long.
 I’ve only used the extension a handful of times, and usually just for an extra few inches.
-The Ion auger flights are 34 inches long but I believe the extension is thrown in.
-Even though its nice Ion includes an extension, I would rather not have to mess with changing it out.
+The Ion auger flights are 34 inches long but I believe the extension is thrown in to the package.
+Even though its nice that Ion includes an extension, I would rather not have to mess with changing it out.

 As a backpacker I am conscious of the weight of my gear.
 The Strikemaster, when ready to go with battery and blade cover installed, measured 2.9 lbs lighter than my Jiffy Pro4 lite, also ready to go.
 So there is a tiny weight savings.